Louisiana bill bans transgender girls from playing girls sports at school

-Baton Rouge, La – A bill that would prohibit transgender girls from playing on female sports teams at school has passed the Senate Education Committee.
-The vote was unanimous.
+Baton Rouge, La. — A bill in the state legislature that would prohibit transgender girls from playing on female sports teams at school, has passed.

 The bill was written by Louisiana Senator Beth Mizell, a Republican from Franklinton, who says the bill “protects female athletes.”